-In most cases you can attend the launch in person!
-Our parent company, Space Services, Inc., has had payloads launched from locations around the world, including: Cape Canaveral, Florida; Spaceport America, New Mexico; New Zealand; the Marshall Islands….
+In most cases you can attend each launch in person!
+Our parent company, Space Services, Inc., has had payloads launched from locations around the world, including: Cape Canaveral, Florida; Spaceport America, New Mexico; New Zealand; and the Marshall Islands.
 But if you can’t join us for the launch, you can usually view the launch live via webcast.

 Launching your star’s name and other details into space is part of what sets Name A Star Live apart from other star-naming companies: Through our launches, we make the symbolic gesture of naming a star a real and exciting experience!

 Looking for new ideas for entertaining guests?
 Maybe your child has a birthday coming up, you want to have a few co-workers from the office over, or you’d like to celebrate a special occasion with family and friends?
 Then throw a star party!
 Name A Star Live can help.
 Here are some ideas: